sourcemeta/jsonschema/docs/inspect.markdown

 }
 ```

-The framing process will result in the following entries that capture the
+The inspect process will result in the following entries that capture the
 reference:

 ```